mwoolery/project-charter-template/index.md

 - Dattu Bhargav medarametla. s531439@nwmissouri.edu

 ## Project Purpose
+To develop a progressive web apps for existing Hughes fieldhouse website and to make it user-friendly.
 ## Benefits
+Anybody can access the application from anywhere with low data usage.
 ## User Roles

 This application is used primarily by students.
 The users of the app are included below.